dimitri-nicolo/calico/threat/honeypod/honeypods.md

 - **IP Enumeration**

-  Expose an empty pod that can only be reached via PodIP, allowing you to see when the attacker is probing the pod network:
+  Expose an empty pod that can only be reached via PodIP; this allows you to see when the attacker is probing the pod network:

 ```bash
 kubectl apply -f {{ "/manifests/threatdef/honeypod/ip-enum.yaml" | absolute_url }}